AKUSIROYO/bookconfig/README.md

 Use `/etc/udev/rules.d/10-display.rules` to get it the way you like.

 It has a systemd service `wlgpio` to control the internal USB WiFi adapter.
-Start/stop it to power the adapter on/off.
+Use `systemctl start wlgpio` to power the adapter on / `systemctl stop wlgpio` to power the adapter off.

 ## Workflow for kernel branch